iamlvv/GIFville/README.md

   - Users can see more GIFs from the same author when viewing a GIF detail.
   - Users can see more GIFs from the same category when viewing a GIF detail.
   - Users can rate a GIF.
-- However, due to lack of time and supported Giphy APIs, some of the features above are not possible to implement.
+- However, due to lack of supported Giphy APIs, some of the features above are not possible to implement.